Air travel and disability

 Getting help from airlines and airports

-This usually means telling them about your needs when you are making your flight booking - generally at least 48 hours beforehand.
+This usually means telling them about your needs when you're making your flight booking.

 Each of the main airports in Northern Ireland has information for passengers with disabilities and reduced mobility on their websites: